Bilalhappy/Kalman_HW/README.md

 # Kalman_HW

 Kalman Filter Project by using Real-Time Kinematic positioning data.
-Positioning data were obtained by using PPP-WIZARD software.
-GNSS data was acquired with a GNSS receiver attached to the pedestrian's backpack.
+Real-Time Precise Point Positioning (RT-PPP) application was carried out by using PPP-WIZARD open-source software.
+PPP-WIZARD software was developed by National Center for Space Studies (CNES).​ GNSS data was acquired with a GNSS receiver attached to the pedestrian's backpack.

+- Sampling Rate: 1 Hz
+- Time of first observation : 26/10/2021 11:29:54 (UTC+0)
+- Time of last observation  : 26/10/2021 13:24:19 (UTC+0)

 Requirements:
 - Numpy